CPHDH/Curatescape/README.md

 ### Tours
 Curatescape adds a new content type called Tours.
 Each tour is a curated selection of items, placed on a map, and presented with additional metadata and contextual information.
 Any location-enabled *Curatescape Story* Item can be added to any number of Tours.
 Tours can be thematic or geographically-based and are presented alongside an interactive map to assist users with navigation.

+### Maps
+Curatescape facilitates the use of either the default Geolocation plugin maps or our custom Curatescape maps, which add numerous features and open new possibilities for theme and project customization.
+If enabled, Curatescape will display items on a WebGL-enhanced vector map with additional controls, customizable markers, and endless map styles using the [MapLibre Style Spec](https://maplibre.org/maplibre-style-spec/).
+Curatescape maps can be added to the homepage of compatible themes using the built-in plugin settings, and can be added anywhere shortcodes are supported (see shortcode information below).

 ### Sitewide Enhancements
-Curatescape also enables a variety of sitewide enhancements, including the addition of a simple, cacheable JSON API for mobile app and/or headless data exchange of select content; a custom RSS feed designed specifically for narrative content; custom meta tags for rich social media previews; custom shortcodes (see below); Google Analytics integration; admin bar enhancements; and much more.
+Curatescape also enables a variety of sitewide enhancements, including the addition of a simple, cacheable JSON API for mobile app and/or headless data exchange of select content; a custom RSS feed designed specifically for narrative content; custom meta tags for rich social media previews; custom shortcodes (see below); Google Analytics integration; admin bar enhancements; useful dashboard widgets; and much more.
 View the plugin configuration page for all options (there are _a lot_ of them).

 ## Requirements
 The [Geolocation plugin](https://omeka.org/classic/plugins/Geolocation/) is required.